 - Software includes: Barney Software (Circus, Farm, Sea), I Spy Junior, Jumpstart Advanced (Preschool through 2nd Grade), Magic School Bus Software (Animals, Bugs, Dinosaurs, Earth, Mars, Rain Forest, Solar System, Volcanoes, Whales), Rabbit Ears (How the Leopard got Its Spots, Koi and the Kola Nuts, Paul Bunyan), Typing (Garfield Typing Pal & Mavis Beacon Teaches Typing) and more!

 - Digital Microscopes and slides are available to check out (in house only) for use on these computers upon request!

 - Catalog access, which allows patrons to view the library materials for the CDA Library and other CIN libraries, and place holds, check account statuses, and renew items.

-Printing is available at all public workstations.
+Printing is available at all public workstations, as well as from laptops and most wireless devices.
+Printing can also be done from home.
 Prints cost 10¢ per black and white page, and 20¢ per color page.
 Scanning to a flash drive is available.